joemoose/psiops/docs/combat.md

 ## Initiative

-During the **first round of combat**, each player must make a +TACTICAL roll to act before the opponents.
+During the **first round of combat**, each player must make a +TACTICS roll to act before the opponents.
 Exceptional circumstances, items, or abilities may negate this requirement.
 Players who fail this roll **lose their turn** for the first round.

 The opposing side then takes its turn, and then the first round ends.
 The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.